dotnet/docs-maui/docs/user-interface/controls/picker.md

 > [!NOTE]
 > The `SelectedItem` and `SelectedIndex` properties both support two-way bindings by default.

-## Add data to a Picker's Items collection
+## Add data to the Items collection

 An alternative process for populating a `Picker` with data is to add the data to be displayed to the read-only `Items` collection, which is of type `IList<string>`.
 Each item in the collection must be of type `string`.
 Items can be added in XAML by initializing the `Items` property with a list of `x:String` items: